-- decrease in Teva's level of focus or a discontinuation of its efforts to develop custirsen; - delay or failure to obtain required future additional funding, when needed, through private or public offerings of our equity securities, debt financings, or the execution of a licensing, partnership or collaboration agreement with a third party for any of our product candidates; - limited number of, and competition for, suitable patients with the particular types of cancer required for enrollment in our clinical trials; - limited number of, and competition for, suitable sites to conduct clinical trials; - · introduction of new product candidates to the market in therapeutic areas similar to those that we are developing for our product candidates; - concurrent evaluation of new investigational product candidates in therapeutic areas similar to those that we are developing for our product candidates; - delay or failure to obtain the FDA's or non-U.S. regulatory agencies' approval or agreement to commence a clinical trial, including our Phase 3 or registration clinical trials or amendment of those trials under a special protocol assessment; - · delay or failure to obtain sufficient manufacturing supply of custirsen or apatorsen; - delay or failure to obtain sufficient supplies for our clinical trials; delay or failure to reach agreement on acceptable clinical trial agreement terms or clinical trial protocols with prospective sites or investigators; - delay or failure to obtain the approval of the Institutional Review Board to conduct a clinical trial at a prospective site; and - our decision to alter the development strategy for one or more clinical or preclinical products.
+- delay or failure to obtain required future additional funding, when needed, through private or public offerings of our equity securities, debt financings, or the execution of a licensing, partnership or collaboration agreement with a third party for any of our product candidates; - · delay or failure to obtain sufficient manufacturing supply of custirsen, apatorsen or other products necessary to conduct our clinical trials; - limited number of, and competition for, suitable patients with the particular types of cancer required for enrollment in our clinical trials;

+- · limited number of, and competition for, suitable sites to conduct clinical trials; - · introduction of new product candidates to the market in therapeutic areas similar to those that we are developing for our product candidates; - · concurrent evaluation of new investigational product candidates in therapeutic areas similar to those that we are developing for our product candidates; - delay or failure to obtain the FDA's or non-U.S. regulatory agencies' approval or agreement to commence a clinical trial, including our phase 3 or registration clinical trials or amendment of those trials; - delay or failure to obtain sufficient supplies, including comparator drug, for our clinical trials; delay or failure to reach agreement on acceptable clinical trial agreement terms or clinical trial protocols with prospective sites or investigators; - delay or failure to obtain the approval of the Institutional Review Board to conduct a clinical trial at a prospective site; and - our decision to alter the development strategy for one or more clinical or preclinical products.